roshiajin-kunai/sakkamade.github.io/_posts/2021-02-02-autodoll-extra-2.md

 [^4]: [Culottes - Wikipedia](https://en.wikipedia.org/wiki/Culottes), unfortunately this link won't provide you with right image, <br> here some links for _pixiv_:  <a href="https://www.pixiv.net/en/artworks/73144460" target="_blank">1</a> / <a href="https://www.pixiv.net/en/artworks/76899125" target="_blank">2</a>;

 Said Lydia, satisfied with her newly designed Yggdrasil.
 Yggdrasil had her apple-green hair tint unchanged, but her hairstyle was revised to somewhat heavier natural bob.
-Forelock was swept slightly back, which---despite her being a little girl---gave her a mature accent.
+Forelock was swept slightly backwards, which---despite her being a little girl---gave her a mature accent.
 Her garments were a white sleeveless tunic, with ample of lace.
 Underneath is light blue culottes.[^4] Upon her feet sandals with a ribbons.